airplanemodes/meishi/README.md

 Be sure these ports are free in your system.

 ## UI
-UI document can be found at `./client/src/ui`.
+UI documents can be found at `./client/src/ui`.
 Works responsively for desktops, tablets and mobile phones.

 ### Post scriptum